softwareconstruction240/softwareconstruction/instruction/inheritance/inheritance.md

 ## Interfaces

-Interfaces allows you to define what something does, without specifying how it does it.
+Interfaces allow you to define what something does, without specifying how it does it.
 It also allows you to create and supply alternative implementations for the interface.
 For example, you can have an interface that defines what a `List` can do, and then create classes that provide different implementations of the `List`.
 Perhaps one implementation uses less memory, and a different one is faster.
 You can then write code that uses the `List` interface and not have to think about if it is using the fast version or the memory efficient version.

-The following example show two implementations of a `List`.
+The following example shows two implementations of a `List`.
 One that uses an array, and one that uses a linked list.
 The two lists can be passed to a function, `addAndPrint` in this case, that doesn't know anything about the implementation of the list, it just knows that it can call the interface's `add` method.

 ```java
 import java.util.List;